-3. Bodega Vidros y Cristales – tins and preserves
+3. Bodega Vidrios y Cristales – tins and preserves

-Bodega Vidros y Cristales is a wine cellar, or ‘bodega’, that was inspired by the old maritime wineries of Andalucia.
+Bodega Vidrios y Cristales is a wine cellar, or ‘bodega’, that was inspired by the old maritime wineries of Andalucia.
 The shelves are packed with fine wines, homemade vermouth and gourmet canned products.